Skip to content

 console.log("player connected 1");

-// return next(); Suppose you forget to call the
+// return next(); // Suppose you forget to call it

 });